10 American detainees released in exchange for Maduro ally in deal with Venezuela

 The Maduro ally, Colombia-born Alex Nain Saab Morán, was charged in Florida in 2019 for money laundering and was arrested in 2020 in the Republic of Cabo Verde while en route to Iran.
 Saab was extradited to the U.S. the next year to face criminal prosecution.
 He pleaded not guilty, and his attorneys have since been trying to get his case dismissed by claiming diplomatic immunity.

-Senior officials said that Qatari officials helped broker the prisoner swap which took months to negotiate.
+Senior officials said Qatari officials helped broker the prisoner swap, which took months to negotiate.

 "I've been held in captivity now for approximately 20 months, and there is nothing I want more than my own liberty and the liberty of my fellow brothers and sisters who are currently being held in captivity with me," Hernandez wrote.